Questions and Answers: Bachelor of Science in Public Health

 How Can I Get My BSPH Degree While I Have a Full-time Job?

-If you're stressing about how to handle a full-time job and a degree at the same time, Fast Company has a few great suggestions based on the experiences of other students who have made it work.
+If you're stressing about how to handle a full-time job and a degree at the same time, here are some tips for making it work.

 - Set your priorities, and let people know what they are.
 Decide how and when school fits into your life, and talk to your family and friends about it.
 Tell them why you might have to say no to social engagements or hang-out time when you need to study.
 But do make time for fun as well, and for people who can give you the support you need.